Tuesday 21 May 2019

 All these landmarks buildings are on or around the waterfront.

 Now, I don’t know what you consider modern.
 I’ve been thinking about this and have settled on ‘in my lifetime’.
-The mid-fifties was when post-war austerity gave way to technological optimism, wealth, inventions for the common man and creativity over utilitarianism.
+The mid-fifties was when post-war austerity gave way to technological optimism, wealth, inventions for the common man, and put creativity over utilitarianism.

 I was, therefore, somewhat disappointed, as someone who is developing a great interest in modern art, to find that in the Musée D’Art Moderne